ampl/mp/doc/tables/oracle.rst

    param ConnectionStr symbolic = "DRIVER=Oracle; SERVER=localhost;";

-You have to replace ``Oracle`` with the actual driver name in the ``DRIVER=Oracle`` attribute in the connection string above.
+Replace ``Oracle`` with the actual driver name in the connection string above.

-The following command prints the list of installed ODBC drivers on Linux:
+To find out the driver name on Linux, run the command ``odbcinst -q -d`` to display the names of installed ODBC drivers on Linux

 .. code-block:: bash